okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ## Update your integration

 You can modify a submitted or published integration in the **Your OIN Integrations** dashboard.
 These integrations are initially in read-only mode.
-If you decide to edit an integration and update any property from the previous submission, your integration reverts to `DRAFT` status.
-You have to retest and resubmit your integration in `DRAFT` status.
+If you decide to edit an integration and update any property from the previous submission, your integration reverts to `Draft` status.
+You have to retest and resubmit your draft integration.

 > **Notes:**
-> * If you edit your submitted or published integration in the **Your OIN Integrations** dashboard, your previous status and date are overwritten with the `DRAFT` status and date.
+> * If you edit your submitted or published integration in the **Your OIN Integrations** dashboard, your previous status and date are overwritten with the `Draft` status and date.
-> * If you previously submitted your SSO integration using the OIN Manager, you can only edit your published integration with the [OIN Manager to update your integration](/docs/guides/submit-sso-app/openidconnect/main/#update-your-published-integration).
+> * If you previously submitted your SSO integration using the OIN Manager, you can [edit your published integration only with the OIN Manager](/docs/guides/submit-sso-app/openidconnect/main/#update-your-published-integration).

 To update a submitted integration: